cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

     build: baz
 {{< /highlight >}}

-The image name is specified explicitly because, by default, Docker Compose constructs image names from the basename of the directory and the service name.
-In our case, this would end up rather unwieldy, like `docker-incremental-build-example_builder`.
+The image name is specified explicitly because, by default, image names are constructed from the basename of the directory and the service name.
+By default, the image would end up being named `docker-incremental-build-example_builder`, rather than `builder`.

-Ensure that the builder service exits immediately by changing its command to `true`.
+Of course, you do not actually want Docker Compose to run a service with the builder image.
+Ensure that the builder service exits immediately by changing its command to `true`:

 ```diff
 diff --git a/Dockerfile b/Dockerfile